 High unit majors at CSUMB include:

 The Faculty members from the School of World Languages & Cultures are able to assist you with correct placement in language courses at CSUMB.

-For American Sign Language: Regina Daniels at firstname.lastname@example.org
+For American Sign Language: Darby Campbell at firstname.lastname@example.org.

 For Japanese Language: Dr. Yoshiko Saito-Abbott at email@example.com OR Dr. Shigeko Sekine at firstname.lastname@example.org